Lily Collins And Noah Centineo Deny Dating Rumors After Appearing Together At Oscar Party

 Lily was previously in a five year, on-off relationship with Jamie Campbell Bower.

 In September Centineo admitted to People that he was single after his explosive uptick in popularity that followed the release of the Netflix hit To All the Boys I’ve Loved Before.
-Centineo gained a considerable Internet fandom that fell in love with not only him, but his onscreen chemistry with Lana Condor as well.
+Centineo gained a considerable internet fandom that fell in love with not only him, but his onscreen chemistry with Lana Condor as well.

 He quickly cleared up any rumors of a relationship with Condor.
 “From what she’s told me and from what I’ve seen, she’s so happy with her man, and I’m so happy for her with her man.”